sazidthe1/sazidthe1.github.io/content/contact/index.md

 ---
-title: "Contact"
+title: "Chat with me ☕️"
-description: "☕️"
+#description: "☕️"
 ShowReadingTime: false
 ---

-If you would like to know more about me, let's set up a 1:1 call.
-You can do that from [here](https://bio.link/sazidthe1).
+If you are trying to do any of the following:

+- Self-learn data science
+- Break into the data science industry
+- Understand the different roles within the data industry

+You can schedule a 1:1 call with me from [here](https://bio.link/sazidthe1).